appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 Now when you open your Select widget, you can enter text to narrow the query's results.

-You can also take a look at what this behavior looks like by visiting the [sample app](https://app.appsmith.com/applications/61fbdf232cd3d95ca414b805/pages/6215d4742882606a1df5c695).
-To begin with, there are only 10 results in the widget; if you enter text, you will see the list update itself with new entries that match your filter text.
+You can also take a look at what this behavior looks like by visiting the sample app for this topic ([Select Widget - Server Side Filtering](https://app.appsmith.com/applications/61fbdf232cd3d95ca414b805/pages/6215d4742882606a1df5c695)).
+To begin with, there are only 10 results in the widget; if you enter text, the list updates itself with new entries that match your filter text.